Best Learning to Program Apps for Kids [Updated for 2022]

 Kids from 4-10 will get a dose of nonverbal coding with this app.
 No words are used, just puzzles, games, and creative projects.
 They can even create games.
 The app includes offline printables, as well.
 And parents will be pleased to hear that they can monitor every step of the way.

 The app is free to download, and a subscription costs $9.99 per month.
+An annual option will run you $79.99.
 This award-winner is definitely worth a closer look!